 **PLEASE READ CAREFULLY**

 Vendors must submit a list or details of products with their application form.
 Products sold at the DWFM must be GROWN, MADE, BAKED, or PRODUCED by the Vendor or be an artisanal Canadian product that is not readily available in grocery stores.
-Management of the DWFM reserves the right to ask any Vendor to remove any product from sale at any time during the season.
+The Downtown Windsor Farmers’ Market is a space for locally created foods and artisanal Canadian products.
+As such, only vendors who are selling bona fide locally created or produced foods, artisanal products, or similar products will be permitted.
+Exceptions may be made Not for Profit Groups on a case-by-case basis, with first preference given to Not for Profit Groups located within the Downtown Windsor BIA’s business district.
+If you represent a Not for Profit Group, see the section titled “Not for Profit Groups” below.
+Management of the DWFM reserves the right to ask any Vendor to remove any product or item from sale at any time during the season.

 All vendors must:

 Each approximate 12 x12 space is numbered on the pavement/ground.
 Vendors will be assigned a location by number on the date of the Market.
 When possible, each Vendor’s location is kept permanent based on the following guidelines: